Cuminum cyminum L.

 Uses And Preparations

-Dried seeds (actually the fruit) whole or ground as a spice tea or tincture
+Dried seeds (actually the fruit) ground into powder for use as a spice, tea, or tincture.